AlexFischbach/website/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-      ### The Problem

-      My research program addresses a fundamental problem in neuroimaging: differentiating meaningful neural signals from noise—factors that influence the fMRI signal but are unrelated to brain activity.
+        My research program addresses a fundamental problem in neuroimaging: differentiating meaningful neural signals from noise — factors that influence the fMRI signal but are  unrelated to brain activity.

         If not properly removed, this noise:
         - reduces statistical power
         - decreases the likelihood of detecting true effects
         - increases false positives
         - ultimately undermines confidence in findings

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+       To overcome these challenges, my research develops novel computational methods to identify and remove this artifactual signal, thereby enhancing the accuracy and reliability of fMRI data.

+    By strengthening measurement precision and interpretability, this work enables more robust and actionable insights into brain function

     design:
       columns: '1'
   - block: collection